NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Answer:

-The answer is the option (a) Crossing over
+The answer is option (a) Crossing over

-Explanation: Crossing overtakes place only during prophase I of meiosis.
+Explanation: Crossing over takes place only during prophase I of meiosis.

 Question:9